dentally/slipstream-gem/docs/PhysicalPostWebhooksApi.md

 Subscribe

-Subscribe to receiving webhooks for physical post events
+Subscribe to receive webhooks for physical post events

 ### Examples